geonetwork/doc/source/contributing/making-a-pull-request.rst

 Making a pull request
 #####################

-GeoNetwork uses a pull-request workflow allowing changes to be managed and reviewed.
+|project_name| uses a pull-request workflow allowing changes to be managed and reviewed.
 All work is done on branches and merged back.
 When developing start with the branch you want changed, create a new feature branch from there, make your changes on the feature branch, publish your feature branch to your GitHub repo, make a Pull Request asking your changes to be reviewed and merged.

-Occasionally core GeoNetwork developers will setup a feature branch on upstream to explore a specific topic.
-These shared feature-branch are subject to review when submited as a pull-request against ``master``.
+Occasionally core |project_name| developers will setup a feature branch on upstream to explore a specific topic.
+These shared feature-branch are subject to review when submitted as a pull-request against ``master``.

 There are many great guides (See the links above) but here is a quick sequence illustrating how to make a change and commit the change.